Traces of Ecstasy | Lagos Biennial Fourth Edition

 Temitayo Shonibare, By Divine Decree!!, 2024.
 Three-channel video (colour and sound).
 Photograph by Amanda Iheme.

-Choreographed with the materiality of the pavilion and its historical location in mind, and in collaboration with sound artists Ayomide Kalejaiye (SAROSAYÉ) and Xavier Emmanuel, Pinto’s roving live performance (on February 4th, 2024 at 4pm) takes the Gẹlẹdẹ masquerade as its starting exploratory point—a masquerade ritually performed by male-gendered persons in honour of female deities and ancestors.
-Inspired by the masquerade’s adornments, Pinto will perform in garments specially designed by Thompson.
-Through layered arrangements of clothing, music and dance, Pinto’s piece reframes indigenous metaphysics and black diasporic archives of sound and movement to illuminate decolonial registers of queer embodiment.
+Choreographed with the materiality of the pavilion and its historical location in mind, and in collaboration with sound artists Ayomide Kalejaiye (SAROSAYÉ) and Xavier Emmanuel, Pinto’s roving live performance (held on February 4th, 2024 at 4pm) took the Gẹlẹdẹ masquerade as its starting exploratory point—a masquerade ritually performed by male-gendered persons in honour of female deities and ancestors.
+Wearing garments and objects specially designed by Thompson, Pinto imaginatively deconstructed and retooled these indigenous ritualistic performances and merged them with popular, avant-garde, and black diasporic archives of movement—voguing, hip-hop, ballet, minimalism, and digitally viral contemporary African dances—to illuminate decolonial registers of queer embodiment.

 Raymond Pinto, diffractions, 2024.
 Performance in collaboration with SAROSAYÉ, Xavier Emmanuel, and Lagos Space Programme.
 Photo by Wami Aluko.